DecomTeam/giftable-for-woocommerce/readme.txt

 3. Adding new gift products

 == Changelog ==
+= 1.0.4 =
+* Fix WPML not copying things when WPML Editor is used: wpml-config.xml
+* Thanks to @jerbnl as he reported this
 = 1.0.3 =
-* Fix admin black screen when Variable product is selected and saved
+* Fix admin blank screen when Variable product is selected and saved
 * Fix admin column width on smaller screens
 * added de_DE_formal po/mo files
 = 1.0.2 =